 A Sermon on 2 Timothy 1:6

-In one’s fight against depression, a man must deal with an incredible power: his feelings.
-In this sermon on 2 Tomothy 1:6, Dr. Martyn Lloyd-Jones deals with the problem of feelings in the Christian life.
+In one’s fight against depression, a person must deal with an incredible power: their feelings.
+In this sermon on 2 Timothy 1:6 titled “Feelings,” Dr. Martyn Lloyd-Jones deals with the problem of feelings in the Christian life.
 Everybody wants to be happy.
 The problem is that no one can make themselves happy.
 The human is not a master of self and cannot produce feeling.
-Try as hard as you might, a man cannot generate true emotions.
+Try as hard as one might, a person cannot generate true emotions.
 One’s feelings are dependent on factors seemingly outside of one’s control.
-As a matter of fact, feelings seek to control us.
+As a matter of fact, feelings seek to control the person.
 The world refers to this as a mood.
 A person controlled by their feelings may be referred to as a “moody” individual.
 Dr. Lloyd-Jones explains that the Christian need not be controlled by their feelings.
-While feelings come and go, there is a great different between rejoicing and feeling happy.
+While feelings come and go, there is a great difference between rejoicing and feeling happy.
 Dr. Lloyd-Jones calls his listener to seek not happiness, but righteousness.
 The person seeking happiness will never find it.
-However, seeking after righteousness, the believer often discovers he is happy.
-Do you want to know supreme joy in life?
-Listen in, and discover that Christians are called to seek Jesus Christ above all, and in Him is found lasting joy.
+However, seeking after righteousness, the believer often discovers they are happy.
+The listener is encouraged to discover that Christians are called to seek Jesus Christ above all, and in Him is found lasting joy.

 Dr. Martyn Lloyd-Jones (1899-1981) was a Welsh evangelical minister who preached and taught in the Reformed tradition.
 His principal ministry was at Westminster Chapel, in central London, from 1939-1968, where he delivered multi-year expositions on books of the bible such as Romans, Ephesians and the Gospel of John.
 In addition to the MLJ Trust’s collection of 1,600 of these sermons in audio format, most of these great sermon series are available in book form (including a 14 volume collection of the Romans sermons), as are other series such as "Spiritual Depression", "Studies in the Sermon on the Mount" and "Great Biblical Doctrines".
 He is considered by many evangelical leaders today to be an authority on biblical truth and the sufficiency of Scripture.